googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 that much of the setup is matched to its corresponding example by the title of the `@example` tag.
 If you alter an example's title, you may encounter breaking tests.

 There are generally no assertions or mock verifications in these tests.
-They just check that the examples are syntactically correct and execute against the library source code without error.
+They simply check that the examples are syntactically correct and execute against the library source code without error.

 ### Unit tests